-As the Interim President of Fort Scott Community College, it is my honor to welcome you to another exciting academic year.
-Our institution, located in Southeast Kansas, thrives because of the unwavering support of our community and stakeholders.
+As the Interim President of Fort Scott Community College, I welcome you to the 2025-2026 academic year.
+Our institution, deeply rooted in Southeast Kansas, continues to thrive thanks to the steadfast support of our students, faculty, staff, stakeholders, and community partners.
+Fort Scott Community College has long been committed to providing high-quality education while fostering an inclusive and supportive environment where students can excel academically and personally.

-Fort Scott Community College has a proud legacy of delivering quality education and fostering an environment where students can succeed both academically and personally.
-As a small community college, we are uniquely positioned to offer personalized attention and a unique campus experience that empowers our students to achieve their goals and dreams.

-This year, we are particularly excited about several new initiatives aimed at enhancing the educational journey of our students and strengthening our ties with the community.
-We are introducing innovative academic programs, expanding our support services, and investing in campus improvements to ensure every student has access to the best resources and opportunities.
+As a community-focused institution, we take pride in offering personalized attention and meaningful learning experiences that empower our students to achieve their goals.
+This year, we are excited to introduce new academic programs, enhance student support services, and invest in campus improvements to enrich the educational journey for all.
+These initiatives reflect our dedication to innovation and unwavering commitment to student success.

-As we embark on this new academic year, I invite each of you to join us in our mission to educate, inspire, and empower.
-Whether you are a student, parent, alumni, local business owner, or a resident of Fort Scott, your involvement and support are vital to our success.
+As we embark on this new academic year, I encourage each of you-a student, parent, alumnus, business leader, or community member-to engage with us in our mission to educate, inspire, and empower.
+Your support and involvement are invaluable to our collective success and our college's continued growth.

-Thank you for being a part of the Fort Scott Community College family.
-Together, we can create a dynamic and supportive environment that nurtures the potential of every student and contributes to the prosperity of our community.
+Thank you for being part of the Fort Scott Community College family.
+Together, we will create an environment where every student has the opportunity to thrive and our community continues to flourish.

-I look forward to a year filled with learning, growth, and shared achievements.
-Let's make this academic year the best one yet!
+I look forward to a year of progress, achievement, and shared success.
+Let's make 2025-2026 a remarkable year!